-A number of students start at Shenandoah as an Undecided, or Core Studies major.
+A number of students start at Shenandoah as an Undecided, or Core Studies, major.
 As a Core Studies major students are able to explore their options until they are certain of which major or combination of majors, minors, and certificates fit their goals.

 Meet Students of All Majors in First Year Seminar

 All students take a First Year Seminar course during the fall of their freshmen year.
-There are over 20 different, global themed courses to choose from.
+There are over 20 different, global-themed courses to choose from.
 This class gets students out of their comfort zone, as different people with different viewpoints discuss a topic from multiple perspectives.
-These classes have the most diversity of majors out of any at SU, so they are perfect way to meet students from across the university and learn more about their programs.
+These classes have the most diversity of majors out of any at SU, so they are a perfect way to meet students from across the university and learn more about their programs.